tomtomwombat/cold-string/README.md

 # How It Works

-ColdString is an 8 bytes pointer/array (4 bytes if 32-bit machine):
+ColdString is an 8 byte array (4 bytes on 32-bit machines):
 ```rust,ignore
 pub struct ColdString([u8; 8]);
 ```